Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - I would like to add a blog about new books or discussing a certain book.
 - Clean up glassmorphism styling.
 Even though a cool idea it creates bugs.
 - Implement TestCases.
 - A more interactive homepage showcasing blogposts, new comics etc.
+- Further expand upon the rating system and implement a liking system for each product.

 ## **TECHNOLOGY USED**